arunaabhs/Beyond-Thoughts/README.md

 This project is licensed under the MIT License, giving you the freedom to use, modify, and distribute the application.

 ## Final Thoughts
 Beyond Thoughts is more than just a discussion platform—it's a space where ideas evolve through collaboration and diverse perspectives.
 We're continuously working to enhance the experience and make meaningful dialogue more accessible to everyone.
-Explore the live demo, and let your thoughts go beyond the ordinary.
+Explore the live demo given at the top, and let your thoughts go beyond the ordinary.